Bevan Eatts

-Bevan Eatts is an Australian politician from the National Party who is member of the Western Australian Legislative Assembly for the electoral district of Warren-Blackwood.
+Bevan Eatts is an Australian politician of the National Party who is the member of the Western Australian Legislative Assembly for the electoral district of Warren-Blackwood.
 He won his seat at the 2025 Western Australian state election.
-He succeeded Jane Kelsbie.
+He succeeded Jane Kelsbie of the Labor Party, whom he defeated.

 Eatts serves as Shadow Minister for Forestry and Aged Care in the Zempilas shadow ministry.